 Agile Epics are defined as phenomena or concept which is used to organize the work and the work hierarchy.
 In Epic, a larger module is fragmented into smaller modules or segments so that a large project can be completed easily and delivered to the clients or the stakeholders on time as per the contract or tender.
-A large product is divided into smaller pieces which are called stories based on the end user request.
-Epics help the team to break down their work or larger chunk of the project but allowing the team to work continuously towards achieving their common objective.
+A large product is divided into smaller pieces which are called stories based on the end-user request.
+Epics help the team to break down their work or a larger chunk of the project but allowing the team to work continuously towards achieving their common objective.

 Understanding the Basic terms and Concepts Used while creating An Agile Epic

-Stories/User stories: The stories are also called user stories, which are the end user demands or requirements.
+Stories/User stories: The stories are also called user stories, which are the end-user demands or requirements.
 An epic is divided into smaller stories based on the customer requirement.

-Features: A Feature is defined as large functionality responsible for delivering values like revenue, customer engagement, customer satisfaction, etc. to the business.
+Features: A Feature is defined as large functionality responsible for delivering values like revenue, customer engagement, customer satisfaction, etc., to the business.
 A feature can consist of multiple themes and user stories.

-How an Agile Epic is Created?
+How is an Agile Epic Created?

 Description: The description step is about describing the process or mechanism of achieving the current or proposed state of the project/product.
-It comprises of all the stories of the epic.
+It comprises all the stories of the epic.

 Epic Culture: This determines the size of the epic team based on the organization’s culture.

 Timeframe/Timeline: It is clear from the name itself that time must adhere.
 It is important to deliver to finish the stories of the proposed agile epic on time.
-It should neither take a too long nor too short a time to complete the epic.
+It should neither take too long nor too short a time to complete the epic.